open-telemetry/opentelemetry-specification/specification/metrics/supplementary-guidelines.md

 **Design a better memory layout**, so the storage is efficient and accessing the storage can be fast.
 This is normally specific to the targeting programming language and platform.
-For example, aliging the memory to the CPU cache line, keeping the hot memories close to each other, keeping the memory close to the hardware (e.g. non-paged pool, [NUMA](https://en.wikipedia.org/wiki/Non-uniform_memory_access)).
+For example, aligning the memory to the CPU cache line, keeping the hot memories close to each other, keeping the memory close to the hardware (e.g. non-paged pool, [NUMA](https://en.wikipedia.org/wiki/Non-uniform_memory_access)).